 - some antidepressants

 Constipation can also stem from one of these health conditions:

 - other diseases that affect your brain or spine

 - an underactive thyroid gland, or hypothyroidism

 Sometimes, constipation is a temporary result of a life change.
-Many women develop constipation during pregnancy due to changing hormone levels.
+Many people develop constipation during pregnancy due to changing hormone levels.
 Some people only get constipated when they travel.
-As you age, movement in your intestines slows and you’re more likely to become constipated.
+As you age, movement in your intestines slows, and you’re more likely to become constipated.

 Whether you should eat chocolate and how frequently you should eat it depends on how it affects you.
 If chocolate doesn’t seem to cause constipation, there’s no reason to stop eating it.
 You should eat chocolate in moderation because it’s high in fat and calories, though.